MorganLG/morganlg.github.io/_posts/2023-07-19-Cyberdefenders-Redline.md

 There are a few TCP connections to distant 443 ports, but the relevant ones seem to be those initiated by the *tun2socks.exe* process.
 Tun2Socks is a networking tool allowing its user to "proxi-fy" or tunnel any outbound connection.

-By using the same command as for the Q2, we can easily get it's parent process name.
+By using the same command as for the Q2, we can easily get its parent process name.
 ```shell
 $ vol -f MemoryDump.mem windows.pstree
 ```